jazzband/django-constance/docs/index.rst

 Fieldsets
 ---------

-To group settings together you can define fieldsets.
-Here's an example:
+You can define fieldsets to group settings together:

 .. code-block:: python